jkingportfolio/CI_PP2_Connect4/README.md

 ##### Invalid Turn

 - The notification bar will display Invalid turn if the user tries to place a counter in an occupied cell or a cell which does not have a counter underneth.
-This notification will run a "shake" type animation which will be be in red to clearly display to users the move was incorrect.
-If playing on a device with virbration, the device will also vibrate to further alert the user of the invalid move.
+This notification will run a "shake" type animation which will be coloured red to clearly display to users the move was incorrect.
+If playing on a device with vibration capabilities, the device will also vibrate to further alert the user of the invalid move.
 A sound will also play if the user has sounds set to ON.

 ##### Winner